bokkypoobah/HoprTokenAudit/code-review/HoprDistributor_flattened.md

      * in case there are unforeseen issues in the long schedule.
-     * @param _startTime the new timestamp to start counting */ function updateStartTime(uint128 _startTime) external onlyOwner {
+     * @param _startTime the new timestamp to start counting */
+    // BK CHECK - What happens if startTime is overwritten midway? function updateStartTime(uint128 _startTime) external onlyOwner {
         require(startTime > _currentBlockTimestamp(), "Previous start time must not be reached");
         startTime = _startTime;